Sand Point, Alaska: Wind Power

 In 2012, two .5MW wind turbines were installed with blade diameters of 19.5 meters and a height of 59.5 meters.

-Activities

-Many people enjoy hunting for ptarmigan and bison.
-Commercial and pole fishing are enjoyable pastimes for the residents of Sand Point.
-Boating and riding all-terrain vehicles (ATVs) are popular pastimes as well.
-There is an annual Silver Salmon Derby in which contestants try to catch the largest fish to earn a cash prize.
-Adults can play bingo and pull tabs on Sunday.
-The Boys and Girls Club offers after-school activities.

 Fishing industry

 Like most Aleutian communities, commercial fishing drives the local economy.
 The Aleutians' largest fishing fleet is based in Sand Point.
 Trident Seafoods has a major Pacific cod, pollock, salmon and halibut processing plant, and provides fuel and other services.
 Peter Pan Seafoods owns a storage and transfer facility.
 In 1991, New West Fisheries had a floating processor near the city dock for Pacific cod processing.
 Residents in Sand Point have to acquire commercial fishing permits to participate in the fisheries.

 The city completed a major rehabilitation of the Robert E. Galovin Small Boat Harbor in the summer of 2014.
 The harbor can hold more than 150 boats in permanent slips, as well as transient vessels.
 There is also a new boat harbor on the waterfront next to the small boat harbor and City dock.
 This harbor was built by the Borough and Army Corps of Engineers, but does not have any floats.